-Neumann are an excellent manufacturer of some realy first class microphones, often seen in high end music recording studios and at some of the biggest (richest) radio stations.
+Neumann are an excellent manufacturer of some really first class microphones, often seen in high end music recording studios and at some of the biggest and richest radio stations.

 The Rolls Royce of their range is the U87 which currently sells for around £2,000, depending which of the accessories you want with it.

 The basic types of